 We are very grateful for the time you have given to helping identify these important issues, and guiding our thinking towards developing solutions.
-I hope that the steps set out above will show that this is a subject which the profession in Northern Ireland are taking very seriously, not just with the rapid development and circulation of the 2002 guidelines and the subsequent editorial in the November 2003 Ulster Medical Journal, but also with the regional audit which has subsequently been undertaken, and our plans to follow this up in the ways I have outlined.
+I hope that the steps set out above will show that this is a subject which the profession in Northern Ireland are taking very seriously, not just with the rapid development and circulation of the 2002 guidelines, but also with the regional audit which has subsequently been undertaken, and our plans to follow this up in the ways I have outlined.
 We will of course be delighted to hear of any other ways in which you feel we could usefully take this issue forward.

-With best wishes.
+With best wishes,